POKE ROOT

 Personal experiences

-I have great respect for Poke Root and have used it thousands of times in my work with people who need deep cleansing support, however, this is a herb that must be used with great care.
-Too much of it can do harm but the more common mistake to make with Poke Root is to use it before the body is ready for the kind of cleansing it can produce.
-I would emphatically recommend that anyone who is not trained in herbal medicine not go anywhere near it!
+The first rule of medicine is; primum non nocere, ‘firstly do no harm’.
+I have great respect for Poke Root and have used it thousands of times in my work with people who need deep cleansing support; however this is a herb that must be used with great care.
 By the time you are taking enough Poke Root for it to do its healing and cleansing thing, there is a narrow threshold before it starts acting as a poison.

 TOP | HERBS A-Z LIST